lukfor/imputationbot/docs/submit-jobs.md

 ### `--refpanel <ref>`

 Specifies the ID of the reference panel.
-For example, the **1000 Geneoms Phase 3** panel on Michigan Imputation Server has the id `1000g-phase-3-v5`.
+For example, the **1000 Genomes Phase 3** panel on Michigan Imputation Server has the id `1000g-phase-3-v5`.
 If you are not sure what panels are provided by the server, you can use the command `imputationbot refpanels` to get a list of all reference panels and their ID.

 ### `--population <pop>`